shubhomoydas/ad_examples/README.md

 This codebase supports four different anomaly detection algorithms:
   - The LODA based AAD (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
   - The Isolation Forest based AAD (**streaming support with model update**)
+    - For streaming update, we replace the oldest 20% trees with new trees trained on the latest window of data.
+The previously learned weights of the nodes of the retained (80%) trees are retained, and the weights of nodes of new trees are set to a default value (see code) before normalizing the entire weight vector to unit length.
   - HS Trees based AAD (**streaming support with model update**)
+    - For streaming update, the option '--tree_update_type=0' replaces the previous node-level sample counts with counts from the new window of data.
+This is as per the original published algorithm.
+The option '--tree_update_type=1' updates the node-level counts as a linear combination of previous and current counts -- this is an experimental feature.
   - RS Forest based AAD (**streaming support with model update**)
+    - See the previous HS Trees streaming update options above.

 To run the Isolation Forest / HS-Trees / RS-Forest / LODA based algorithms, the command has the following format: